linux-system-roles/tox-lsr/README.md

 # artifacts such as default_provisioner.log and the vm logs will go to /path/to/test2-artifacts
 ```
 then it will shutdown the VM.
 If you want to leave the VM running for
-debugging, use `--debug` in the *last* entry in the batch file e.g. `--debug
+debugging, use `--debug` in the *last* entry in the batch file e.g.
---log-file /path/to/testN.log ...`
+`--debug --log-file /path/to/testN.log ...`

 Only the following `runqemu` arguments are supported in batch files:
 `--log-file`, `--artifacts`, `--setup-yml`, `--tests-dir`, and `--debug` (only
 on last line).
+In addition, there is an argument used only in batch files -
+`--batch-id` - which you can use as an identifier to correlate lines in your
+batch file with the corresponding line in your batch report file.
+You can use
-You can use many/most `ansible-playbook` arguments.
-Arguments
+many/most `ansible-playbook` arguments.
+Arguments passed in on the `runqemu`
-passed in on the `runqemu` command line will be the default values.
-Specifying
+command line will be the default values.
+Specifying arguments in the batch file
-arguments in the batch file will override the `runqemu` command line arguments.
+will override the `runqemu` command line arguments.
+NOTE: With batch file, you
-NOTE: With batch file, you can use `runqemu` without providing any playbooks on
+can use `runqemu` without providing any playbooks on the command line.
+However,
-the command line.
-However, if you want to provide Ansible arguments on the
+if you want to provide Ansible arguments on the `runqemu` command line, you will
-`runqemu` command line, you will need to add `--` to the end of the `runqemu`
+need to add `--` to the end of the `runqemu` command line, because `runqemu`
-command line, because `runqemu` cannot tell the difference between an Ansible
+cannot tell the difference between an Ansible argument and a playbook.
+Also, it
-argument and a playbook.
-Also, it is recommended to put any Ansible arguments
-*after* any `runqemu` arguments.
+is recommended to put any Ansible arguments *after* any `runqemu` arguments.
 Example:
 ```
 runqemu.py --log-level info --batch-file batch.txt --batch-report report.txt \
   --skip-tags tests::nvme --